-Introducing Hydrangea anomala subsp. anomala -- the other climbing hydrangea vine.
-Rarely offered, and less showy than its more common cousins, anomala’s robust, shiny dark green leaves and pleasant white flowers are a refreshing change of pace for the discerning eye.
+Introducing Hydrangea anomala subsp. anomala - the other species of climbing hydrangea vine.
+Rarely offered, and less showy than its more common cousin petiolaris, anomala’s robust, shiny dark green leaves and pleasant white flowers are a refreshing change of pace for the discerning eye.
 Likeable pointy new buds in Spring promise another year of beauty.
 Fool your gardening friends who think they know climbing hydrangeas with this easy to grow vine.
 Deciduous.
 Zones 5-8.

 > Chinese Climbing Hydrangea - trade gallon

 Schizophragma hydrangeoides ’Roseum’ is a blush-pink flowered form of the Japanese climbing hydrangea vine.
 It is pink for us in the south only upon first opening, becoming white under our heat & humidity.
-But for those few days it reminds us that spring is a time of wide possibility.
+But for those days it reminds us that spring is a time of wide possibility.
 Even pink.
 A true climber it will attach to your wall or tree and head up.
-Deciduous, for shade in zones 5 to 7, it may reach 30’ in time.
+Deciduous, for partial shade in zones 5 to 7, it may reach 30’ in time.
 Blooms more readily in our experience than the other "hydrangea" climbers.
 Rare and special.

-> Skylands Giant Climbing Hydrangea - various sizes
+> Skylands Giant Climbing Hydrangea - trade gallon

 Unlike most climbing hydrangeas ‘Skyland Giant’ is eager to bloom and for us has shown flowers in one gallon containers.
 This is a selected form of climbing hydrangea (Hydrangea anomala subsp. petiolaris ’Skylands Giant’) with sterile sepals more numerous and larger than the species.
 It was found at the New Jersey State Botanical Garden at Skylands.
 It shares similar traits with the species in other respects, somewhat slow to establish, a true climbing vine with root-like holdfasts, blooming most heavily when frustrated in its climbing.
 Deciduous.
 Zones 4 - 8.